Gulabrai Ramchand: Later life and death

 Ramchand worked as the manager of the Indian team at the 1975 Cricket World Cup.
 He worked 26 years for Air India, having served as station manager in Bangkok and Hong Kong.
 In 1995, he recovered after suffering a cardiac arrest.

 Ramchand suffered three heart attacks in the two months preceding his death.
 He was admitted to the Hinduja Hospital in Mumbai on 1 September 2003, and, days before his death, asked the Board of Control for Cricket in India (BCCI) for financial help for his treatment.
-The BCCI granted ₹ 2 lakh for the treatment, saying further financial assistance would be provided if required.
+The BCCI granted ₹ 2 lakhs for the treatment, saying further financial assistance would be provided if required.
 On 5 September, it was reported that he had been discharged from the intensive care unit (ICU).
 His wife Leela Ramchand stated that "he had to be shifted out of the ICU as we cannot afford it."
 He died on 8 September in the hospital due to "heart complications".